RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/01 Felix & Herbert/felix_&_herbert.md

 ## Activity Checklist { .check}

 + **Start a new project.**
-+ Click on the **stage** next to the sprite and switch to the `Backdrops` {.block .lightgrey} tab, and then click the `Choose Backdrop from Library` {.block .lightgrey} button and choose the background indoors/hall.
++ Click on the **stage** next to the sprite and switch to the `Backdrops` {.blocklightgrey} tab, and then click the `Choose Backdrop from library` {.blocklightgrey} button and choose the background indoors/hall.
 Delete the original blank background.
-+ Click on the sprite, and then click on the i button to the top left of the Sprite.
++ Click on the sprite, and then click on the `i` button to the top left of the Sprite.
 Change the name of the sprite to **Felix**.
 + Make sure Felix only points left-right by clicking this button:
 + **Create this script**: